 To help address the need for more doctors, in 2006 the AAMCAssociation of American Medical Colleges called for a 30 percent increase in medical school enrollment.
 That year, MCGMedical College of Georgia opened its first clinical campus in Southwest Georgia, the Southwest Campus based at Phoebe Putney Memorial Hospital in Albany, GA.
 The Southwest Campus is strategically located in a relatively rural area of the state where physician shortages are most acute.
 Data confirm that physicians who come from and/or train in rural areas are more likely to practice in rural areas.

 In 2007, MCG announced the Southeast Campus, which is now based at St. Joseph's/Candler Health System in Savannah and the Southeast Georgia Health System in Brunswick.

 In January 2008, the University System of Georgia Board of Regents accepted a medical education expansion plan for the state calling for the university's medical college to expand statewide, including opening the four-year Augusta University/University of Georgia Medical Partnership in Athens.
 This campus focuses on small group learning approaches leveraging its small class size.

 The first 40 freshman students started at the Medical Partnership in fall 2010.
 This enabled growth of MCG's class size from 190 to 230 students.

 Later in 2010, officials from Rome, GA, and Augusta University announced establishment of the Northwest Campus, which became operational in 2013.

-At the current class size of 230 students, MCG has the nation's ninth largest medical school class and Georgia's largest.
+At the current class size of 230 students, MCG has Georgia's largest medical school class.